katekorobova/youtube-app-backend/README.md

 ## API Endpoints
 ### Authentication
-POST /register – Register a new user.
+POST /register – Register a new user and return an access token and a refresh token.

-POST /login – Authenticate user and return JWT.
+POST /login – Authenticate a user and return an access token and a refresh token.

+POST /refresh - Generate a new access token using a valid refresh token.

+POST /logout - Invalidate the refresh token to log the user out.

 ### Search Functionality
 POST /search – Perform a video search using query parameters and filters.